 Objective 3 will be particularly significant for the NHS, as it will fund actions to increase the uptake of innovation in healthcare through HTA and eHealth, as well as funding expertise on healthcare reforms and support to the European Innovation Partnership on Active and Healthy Ageing.
 It will also cover forecasting demand for health professionals in Member States.

-The programme is due to start at the beginning of 2014 and run until the end of 2020.
 A European Commission presentation providing an overview on the 2014-2020 Health Programme is now available for download.

 Call for proposals